akalp-mishra/Automated-Email-Pipeline/README.md

 ```
 Company Input → Data Scraping → Email Generation → Brochure Creation → Quality Check → Automated Delivery
 ```
+## File Structure

+- **main.py**: This is the main entry point of the application, responsible for initializing and executing the core functionalities.
+- **db.py**: Contains all database-related operations including connections, queries, and data manipulation.
+- **prompts/**: This directory includes various prompt templates used throughout the application for generating email content.
+- **supervisor/**: This folder contains supervisor scripts that manage the overall email workflow and ensure tasks are executed in the correct sequence.
+- **regenerate/**: Holds scripts for regenerating certain components of the email pipeline based on new inputs or configurations.
+- **configuration/**: Includes configuration files necessary for setting up and customizing the application according to user preferences and system requirements.

 This architecture ensures scalable, personalized outreach while maintaining security and quality standards.